Sarika: Career

 earned her the National Film Award for Best Actress.
 Khalid Mohamed wrote for Hindustan Times of her performance, "Sarika is marvelously restrained and lifelike, making you care for Parzania straight from the heart."

 Sarika has starred as Sheetal Thadani in the movie Bheja Fry (2006), where she played the wife of Rajat Kapoor.
 She also had a small but important role in Manorama Six Feet Under.
 Her latest movie is Shoebite, which has been delayed for production, where she stars opposite Amitabh Bachchan.

 Sarika made her television debut in Sony TV's Yudh which stars Amitabh Bachchan in the lead role.
 Apart from acting, she also served as the costume designer, sound designer and associate director for Kuruthipunal (1995) under Raaj Kamal Films International.

 Personal life

-Sarika and actor Kamal Haasan began living together in 1988, marrying after the birth of their first child, Shruti (born 1986).
+Sarika and actor Kamal Haasan began living together in 1985, marrying after the birth of their first child, Shruti (born 1986).
 Shruti is a singer and a Kollywood-Tollywood actress.
 Their younger daughter, Akshara (born 1991) is an assistant director and actress.
-Sarika stopped acting soon after their marriage, Sarika worked as Haasan's costume designer for the movie Hey Ram and won the National Film Award for Best Costume Designer.
+Sarika stopped acting soon after their marriage, she worked as Haasan's costume designer for the movie Hey Ram and won the National Film Award for Best Costume Designer.
 In 2002, the couple filed for divorce, which was granted in 2004.